stonefl/stonefl.github.io/_posts/2023-09-06-git-and-github-for-collaboration-a-step-by-step-tutorial.md

   - Git
   - GitHub
 ---
-This post is a quick start manual for beginners to use Git with GitHub to source code control.
-Although this manual aims for the operations with Repositories of GitHub, the instructions apply to general Git practices.
+This post is a quick start manual for beginners to use Git with GitHub for source code control.
+Although this manual aims for the operations with repositories of GitHub, the instructions apply to general Git practices.
 This post assumes that you have already set up a GitHub account where you can store your source code and manage the development.
 <!--more-->

 # Table of Content